mapcrafter/mapcrafter/docs/configuration.rst

 Here we have some more worlds and maps defined.
-We have a "normal" world which is rendered with the day, night and cave rendermode and we have a "creative" world which is rendered super fancy with a special texture pack, higher texture size, all available world rotations with the day and night rendermode.
+We have a "normal" world which is rendered with the day, night and cave rendermode and we have a "creative" world which is rendered super fancy with a special texture pack, higher texture size and all available world rotations with the day and night rendermode.

 As you can see there is a new section ``global:maps``.
 This section is used to set default values for all map sections.
 Because of this in this example every